 About the 2021 Season of Peace

 Welcome to the 2018 Season of Peace!
 This five-week pilgrimage is designed to deepen the pursuit of peace for congregations, small groups, families, and individuals.
-Through daily “Path of Peace” reflections, “Peace Cards” for children and families, Bible and book studies for adults, children’s curriculum, an intergenerational peace fair, and other downloadable resources, Presbyterians are invited to define and deepen their calling as a peacemaker.
+Through daily “Path of Peace” reflections, “Peace Cards” for children and families, Bible and book studies for adults, children’s curriculum, an intergenerational peace fair, and other downloadable resources, Presbyterians are invited to define and deepen their calling as peacemakers.
 This season is a time of encouragement, challenge, inspiration, and education.